projectatomic/atomic-site/source/docs/atomicapp.md

 ## Getting Started

-Atomic App is packaged as a container.
+Atomic App itself is packaged as a container.
 End-users typically do not install the software from source.
 Instead use the atomicapp container as the `FROM` line in a Dockerfile and package your application on top.
 For example:

 ```
 FROM projectatomic/atomicapp